tpitale/legato/README.md

   * :limit - The maximum number of results to be returned
   * :offset - The starting index
   * :sort - metric/dimension to sort by
+  * :quota_user - any arbitrary string that uniquely identifies a user (40 characters max)

 ## License ##